 Welcome to episode 43 of the FREE Audio PANCE and PANRE Physician Assistant Board Review Podcast.
 Join me as I cover 10 PANCE and PANRE board review questions from the Academy course content following the NCCPA™ content blueprint (download the FREE cheat sheet).
 This week we will continue to take a break from topic specific board review and … [Read more...] about Episode 43: The Audio PANCE and PANRE Board Review Podcast

-The Life of a PA School Mother My name is Nikki, and I am a mother of two boys, 2 and 6 years old.
+The Life of a PA School Mother My name is Anna, and I am a mother of two boys, two and six years old.
 I am also a PA student.
-For me, it was a long and difficult journey to get into PA school.
+For me, it was a long and arduous journey to get into PA school.
 I applied three consecutive years before finally getting accepted to a PA school in San Antonio, which is about a 3-hour drive from where I … [Read more...] about Married with Children in PA School: How This Mom Makes it Work

-Are you looking to make money as a physician assistant or are you looking to make the world a better place with what you do?
-It’s an honest question and the two options are very different.
+Are you looking to make money as a physician assistant or are you seeking to make the world a better place with what you do?
+It’s an honest question, and the two options are very different.
 The latter involves being interested in giving value to someone other than yourself.
-The former involves doing anything and everything to add zeros to your … [Read more...] about A Question for Physician Assistants: Why Are You In It?
+The former involves doing anything and everything to add zeros to … [Read more...] about A Question for Physician Assistants: Why Are You In It?

-It goes without saying, PA school is expensive.
+PA School is Expensive It goes without saying, PA school is expensive.
 PA school is also demanding, which means you will have limited time (if any) to work while attending school.
-With the average undergraduate education debt prior to PA school at $36,300 and the average anticipated debt load from PA school at $75,000-$124,000, it is important that you have a … [Read more...] about Scholarships, Grants and Loan Repayment Programs for Physician Assistants
+With the average undergraduate education debt prior to PA school at $36,300 and the average anticipated debt load from PA school at $75,000-$124,000, it is … [Read more...] about Scholarships, Grants and Loan Repayment Programs for Physician Assistants

 I am a fellowship-trained surgeon.
 Besides the financial aspect, the following 7 points will make your decision of PA vs. MD easy: 1.
 It takes on an average at least 15 years (after high school) of head in the sand (books) to complete fellowship and reach the $200,000 debt figure that you are quoting.
 2. A 40-50 hour work week is a dream … [Read more...] about A Surgeon Speaks: 7 Reasons Why You Should Choose PA Over MD

-Leslie Mean is a 26 year old single white female who presents to the PA school admissions committee on her first attempt to get into PA school.
+Leslie Mean is a 26-year-old single white female who presents to the PA school admissions committee on her first attempt to get into PA school.
 She has a 3.5 overall GPA and a 3.47 science GPA.
-She is holding a bachelors of science degree in biochemistry, had an SAT score in the 1000-1100 range and above average GRE scores.
-She has 2 years of … [Read more...] about Who Gets Into PA School?
+She is holding a bachelor of science degree in biochemistry, had a SAT score in the 1000-1100 range and a GRE score of 300.
+She has two years of … [Read more...] about Who Gets Into PA School?
 Here’s What You Need to Know